'A Lifeline' For Doctors Helps Them Treat Postpartum Depression

 A shift in attitudes

-The helpline has been a game changer for his practice, says Klein, the obstetrician in Shrewsbury, Mass.
+The help line has been a game changer for his practice, says Klein, the obstetrician in Shrewsbury, Mass.
 "I'll speak to a psychiatrist within two hours.
 We'll talk about the case, make a plan and the patient will be taken care of."

 These days, he screens his patients regularly for perinatal depression.
-"To me it's like any other screening we do now," says Kelin.
+"To me it's like any other screening we do now," says Klein.
 "I'm very comfortable talking to women about their mental health."

 This is true of OB practices across the state, says Moore Simas.

-"We're finding that OBs are willing to prescribe drugs under the direction of our perinatal psychiatrist, during the time a patient is waiting to get to see a psychiatrist,"she says.
+"We're finding that OBs are willing to prescribe drugs under the direction of our perinatal psychiatrist, during the time a patient is waiting to get to see a psychiatrist," she says.

 And they have become increasingly comfortable treating more complex mental health issues in their patients, adds Byatt.